lst2121/ai-expense-manager/README.md

 The project comes with sample data in `data/sample_expense.csv` (200+ example records) to get you started.

-## API Endpoints
+## Programmatic Access

-The system includes FastAPI endpoints for programmatic access:
+The system can be extended with API endpoints for programmatic access.
+The current implementation focuses on web interfaces (Streamlit/Gradio) and command-line tools.

-- `POST /upload`: Upload CSV files
-- `POST /query`: Submit natural language queries
-- `GET /categories`: Retrieve available categories
-- `GET /summary`: Get expense summary statistics

 ## Development